Version 1.1

 Testing Process

 Testing shall be conducted by the Service Delivery Team as needed on the DSF’s Staging Environment (DSF-SE).
 It is the service team’s responsibility to conduct all necessary tests including UAT (User Acceptance Test), unit tests, performance and load/stress testing.
 A WASA (Web Application Security Assessment) should also be conducted before the service is sent to DSF for Quality Assurance assessment.
-The WASA must be executed by an independently certified penetration (PEN) tester with at least 3 years of experience in PEN testing.
+The WASA must be performed by an independently certified penetration (PEN) tester, preferably with relevant experience.
 The PEN Testing results report shall be disclosed along with the Data Protection Impact Assessment (DPIA) report to the Personal Data Protection Commissioner.

 When all the necessary tests are performed successfully, the service shall be available for the quality assurance assessment.